the-tanstaafl/TansTimberbornModsUnity/ThunderKit/Staging/Ladder/ThunderstorePackage/README.md

 # Ladder

 This mod will allow you to build ladders.
-This will make it so your beavers will be able to go straight up and down without having to build a stairwell.
+Ladders will make it so your beavers can go straight up and down without having to build a large stairwell.

 ## Disclaimer!